Fiat 2300: Abarth 2400

 Abarth's private 2400 Coupé; mixed Allemano/Ellena design.
 This car was the one displayed at Geneva in 1964.

 Since late 1959, Abarth had offered a series of aluminium-bodied 2+2 coupés and convertibles based on the 2100, called the Abarth 2200.
 When the 2300 appeared, Abarth continued this tradition, although there was no longer a convertible on offer.
 Stroking the 2200's engine created a square engine with dimensions of 79x79 mm and a displacement of 2323 cc.
 As with the earlier 2200, it has a four-speed, floor-shifted transmission, while the engine received Abarth's own cylinder head with a higher (9.5:1) compression ratio, triple Weber 38 DCOE carburetors and redesigned manifolds, and the typical, twin-tipped Abarth exhaust system.
-Claimed power increased to 142 hp-metric at 5800 rpm; enough for the car to break the 200 km/h barrier.
+Claimed power increased to 142 hp-metric at 5800 rpm with torque of 20 kgm at 3,500 rpm; enough for the car to break the 200 km/h barrier.
 The four-wheel disc brakes were changed to Girling units from the earlier Dunlop ones.